Public Health Volunteer Projects in Ghana

 - Educational talks on general health issues (e.g. hygiene and first aid)

-The public health outreach programme takes place in orphanages, schools, churches, villages and community centres.
-Some days will be spent accompanying the team on outreaches to nearby villages, and others will be spent in the public health department at the main hospital.
+The public health outreach programme takes place in care centres, schools, churches, villages and community centres.
+Some days will be spent accompanying the team on outreaches to nearby villages.
 Volunteers usually work from Monday to Friday and have the weekends free to relax or travel.

 You can join the Public Health project in Ghana for one, two or three weeks if you don't have time to join us for four weeks or more.
 This project has been selected by our local colleagues as being suitable for short term volunteering for both the host community and the volunteer Although you will gain a valuable cultural insight and work within the local community please be aware that you may not be able to make the same impact as someone volunteering for a longer period.